PPPLDeepLearning/plasma-python/docs/PrincetonUTutorial.md

 More aggressive options such as `umount -f <destination folder name on your laptop>` and alternative approaches may be necessary; see [discussion here](https://github.com/osxfuse/osxfuse/issues/45#issuecomment-21943107).

+## Custom visualization
+Besides TensorBoard summaries, you can visualize the accuracy of the trained FRNN model using the custom Python scripts and notebooks included in the repository.

-#### Learning curves and ROC per epoch
+### Learning curves, example shots, and ROC per epoch

-Besides TensorBoard summaries you can produce the ROC curves for validation and test data as well as visualizations of shots:
+You can produce the ROC curves for validation and test data as well as visualizations of shots by using:
 ```
 cd examples/
 python performance_analysis.py
 ```
-this uses the resulting file produced as a result of training the neural network as an input, and produces several `.png` files with plots as an output.
+The `performance_analysis.py` script uses the file produced as a result of training the neural network as an input, and produces several `.png` files with plots as an output.

+[//]: # (Add details about sig_161308test.npz, disruptive_alarms_test.npz, 4x metric* png, accum_disruptions.png, test_roc.npz)

-In addition, you can check the scalar variable summaries for training loss, validation loss and validation ROC logged at `/tigress/<netid>/csv_logs` (each run will produce a new log file with a timestamp in name).
+In addition, you can check the scalar variable summaries for training loss, validation loss, and validation ROC logged at `/tigress/<netid>/csv_logs` (each run will produce a new log file with a timestamp in name).

-A sample code to analyze can be found in `examples/notebooks`.
-For instance:
+Sample notebooks for analyzing the files in this directory can be found in `examples/notebooks/`.
+For instance, the [LearningCurves.ipynb](https://github.com/PPPLDeepLearning/plasma-python/blob/master/examples/notebooks/LearningCurves.ipynb) notebook contains a variation on the following code snippet:
 ```python
 import pandas as pd
 import numpy as np